 Upon reflection though, I realized it was better that I learned about X’s bad mouthing and credit stealing, because this helped me learn about X’s character.
 Now I know I should not get too close with her or trust her on other matters.
 I also know that she probably said this about me to some other people, which means I should be more conscious of how I portray myself in front of others in the future.

 Check this out while you’re at it: Ask Celes – What Do We Do When We Have Been Betrayed by a Friend?

 4) Outdo yourself

 This is my run-of-the-mill approach for people who replicate or take credit for my work at PE.

 For example, there have been people who, after seeing the success of my 30-day programs (Live a Better Life in 30 Days and Be a Better Me in 30 Days ), started their own 30-day or 31-day programs on their websites, some with very similar tasks (originally based on my programs).
 There have also been people who copy my articles and claim them as their own or do not give due credit.

 I’m never bothered by such replication actually.
 Why?
 Because I know that the content I offer is top-notch and people will have to come to my site to get the best material.
 I also know that people who copy (without innovating) will always remain as followers; they can never be ahead of the pack since they have to wait for others to show their cards before they can do anything.

 It’s like how Apple is regarded as the innovator in the technology market, specifically mobile phone devices.
 It revolutionized the smartphone market in 2007 when it released the world’s first mainstream touchscreen phone (iPhone).
 Even though brands like Nokia, Samsung, HTC, etc. followed suit with their iterations of the product, Apple is now the market leader for smartphones.
 People look towards Apple for innovations when you talk about technological devices.

-Worth reading: 11 Life Lessons We Can Learn From Steve Jobs
+Worth reading: 11 Life Lessons to Learn From Steve Jobs